logaretm/villus/docs/content/plugins/multipart.md

 ## Code

-You can check the [source code for the `fetch` plugin](https://github.com/logaretm/villus/blob/master/packages/villus/src/fetch.ts) and use it as a reference to build your own
+You can check the [source code for the `multipart` plugin](https://github.com/logaretm/villus/blob/master/packages/multipart/src/index.ts) and use it as a reference to build your own